 What is the difference between grace and mercy?
 That is the question we will be looking to give an answer to in this post.
-Grace and mercy are buzzwords in Christian circle.
+Grace and mercy are buzzwords in the Christian circle.
 You often hear them used in response to questions such as “How are you?”
 To which someone would respond with, “I am doing well by the grace of God!”
 This is true.
 Yet, when we use a word to often it tends to start to lose its meaning.

 Imagine reusing salt over and over again.
 After a while, your taste buds become desensitised to it.
 Beyond that, the salt used also begins to lose its impact.

 Mercy is somewhat different.
-It doesn’t easily fit into conversation.
+It doesn’t easily fit into the conversation.
 At least, not in a thoughtless way.
 Let’s start off with the dictionary meaning of the two words, and expand from there.

 Difference Between Grace and Mercy

 Grace is both a noun and a verb.